 Ms. Galit Zamler,

-I would like to express my gratitude and appreciation on behalf of myself and the educational staff, for the support in implementing the school's identity in Interdisciplinary Entrepreneurship.
+I want to express my gratitude and appreciation on behalf of myself and the educational staff for the support in implementing the school's identity in Interdisciplinary Entrepreneurship.

-Thanks to the Entrepreneurship for Kids Program, that you have developed, our students speak and think as entrepreneurs.
+Thanks to the Entrepreneurship for Kids Program that you have developed, our students speak and think like entrepreneurs.

-You are attentive to any request and provide a professional, objective and promoting response.
+You are attentive to any request and provide professional, objective, and promoting responses.

-I have no doubt that you have a substantial and significant part in developing our school's identity, and in integrating the entrepreneurship education in the community.
+I'm sure that you have had a substantial and significant part in developing our school's identity, and in integrating the entrepreneurship education with the community.